jogrady23/pychef/README.md

 Start by running `pip install -r requirements.txt`

+Next, run `jupyter lab` to launch the Jupyter Lab console.

-Next, open `pychef.ipynb` and run the cells!
+Finally, open `pychef.ipynb` and run the cells!

 ## Adding more meals